 What types of learning support is available to your child?

-The government make it compulsory for children between the ages of 5 years old and 16 years old to have access to a suitable full-time education that meets their needs.
-However children from the ages of 4 to 5 years old are already being assessed, and some children are being reviewed from the ages of 2 and 3 years old if they are in nursery.
+The government of Canada makes it compulsory for children between the ages of 5 years old and 16 years old or 18 depending on the Province, to have access to a suitable full-time education according to the provincial standards and guidelines.
+However children from the ages of 4 to 5 years old are already being assessed in preschool programs or junior kindergarten programs.
+Even children in nursery schools or private programs like Montessori already being assessed as young 2 and 3 years old.

-The main areas of assessment, which your child should be able to demonstrate by the age of 5 years old are
+The main areas of assessment, for children to demonstrate some proficiencies in by the age of 5 years old are;

 - Physical development

 - Verbal communication

 - Social and emotional development